Mine for Local Privilege Escalation Vulnerabilities in Windows Applications Using Automation and Virtualization

 For the rest of the vulnerabilities, I tried to contact the developers and vendors of the products, but some of them didn’t respond, and some just ignored the issues or replied like this:

-So, after waiting for more than three months, I published several vulnerabilities on Exploit-DB.
+So, after waiting for more than three months, I published several vulnerabilities on Exploit-DB since it’s easier than trying to get a CVE number for each vulnerability.
 The rest of the discovered vulnerabilities were not published on Exploit-DB since Exploit-DB doesn’t accept all vulnerability types.
 The following is a list of the discovered published vulnerabilities:

 WinAVR Version 20100110